 The program structure comprises three distinct elements over a ten-month period:

-- a five month post-residential phase (September 2020 – February 2021) in which participants are supported by Institute staff and associates as they undertake their individual change initiatives and reflect upon the interplay between practice and learning.
+- a five month post-residential phase in which participants are supported by Institute staff and associates as they undertake their individual change initiatives (in their home country) and reflect upon the interplay between practice and learning.
 (This portion is done in participants’ home country)

 - enhanced understanding of key concepts and approaches for successful citizen-led development;